-The Department of the Treasury received an unmodified audit opinion on its FY 2015 financial statements.
+The Department of the Treasury received an unmodified audit opinion on its FY 2016 financial statements.
 The financial activities of the Bureau are an integral part of the information reported by the Department of the Treasury.

-This unmodified audit opinion means that the financial information presented by the Treasury, which includes TTB's financial activities, was presented fairly and in conformity with generally accepted accounting principles (GAAP) of the United States.
+This unmodified audit opinion means that the financial information presented by the Treasury, which includes TTB's financial activities, was presented fairly and in conformity with GAAP of the United States.